 A strong or sudden urge to pass urine

 Weak or slow urine stream

-Stopping and starting again several times while passing
+Stopping and starting again several times while passing urine

 Pushing or straining to begin passing urine